Kavyaa-K/DIP/README.md

  18     47

-Q9)Find the neighborhood values of the matrix
+Q9)Find the each neighborhood values of the matrix

 **Program**
 import numpy as np